 Articulatory Measurement.
 The lab has equipment for recording oral and nasal airflow and oral air pressure, from SciCon.
 The lab also has equipment for static palatography and an electroglottograph from Glottal Enterprises.

-Speech synthesis and recognition.
+Speech synthesis and speech recognition.
 The lab has the Synthworks software for research using parametric synthesis, as well as several commercial synthesis and recognition programs for use in teaching and research in speech technology.
+We also have a dedicated workstation with an NVIDIA GPU for training neural networks and other data processing.

 Historical Phonetics Equipment.
 The lab maintains a small museum of equipment that has been used for phonetic investigation in the past, in addition to the digitization station.
 The other equipment is used as a teaching tool for students studying phonetics in the Department of Linguistics.

-The lab shares space and facilities with the Phonology Lab, the Language Documentation Research Cluster, and the Centre for Comparative Psycholinguistics.
+The lab shares space and facilities with the Prosody Lab, the Language Documentation Research Cluster, and the Centre for Comparative Psycholinguistics.